Permit Application Use Agreement - All paperwork must be submitted to the Film Office

 - A copy of the script or pages pertaining to the locations requested.
 Note: this is not required for still photography.

-Permitting for Late-Night or Early-Morning Filming (Signature Survey)
+Permitting for Late-Night or Early-Morning Filming (Filming Survey)

-- The production should create a map detailing the impacted zone and send it to the Film Office.
-This should include the parking diagram setup, the filming setup, etc. The Film Office will review and identify the zone which must be surveyed.
+- Productions should create a map detailing the impacted zone and send it to Film SF.
 The zone is usually 300 feet past the last parking posted and film or equipment set-up.
+This should include the parking diagram setup, the filming setup, etc. Film SF will review and identify the zone which must be surveyed.

-- When the results are ready to be tallied, the production must create a diagram and results report that illustrates the responses.
+- When the results are ready to be tallied, productions must create a diagram and results report that illustrates the responses.
 The results report should clearly indicate:

 - The response of each resident on a map